matklad/terminal-editor/plan.md

   and the output text respectively.
 They will return a `{ text: string }` object to allow for extensibility (we'll return highlights in the future).
 Use `= =` for status and `"hello world"` for output for now.
+- [ ] Show the output of the Terminal:
+  - Add `terminal-editor` language
+  - In extension.ts, add EphemeralFileSystem, whose job is only to prevent VS Code from showing save dialog.
+Important: the source of truth for all the state is the `Terminal` in the `model.ts`, and active in-memory editor's state.
+FileSystem is a no-op, just to make sure that the document isn't dirty from VS Code's POV
+  - Implement terminal singleton.
+In extension.ts, create a global variable holding an instance of the terminal.
+  - Implement "editor" singleton.
+Add code to the `reveal` command to show an existing terminal editor, if there's one, or create new if there isn't.
+At the start, assert that there's zero or one terminal editors.
+  - Add `sync` function to `extension.ts` which synchronizes the state of the editor with the logical state of the terminal.
+Refer to the example at the begging of the document.
+Key point: the command is typed by the user, it exists only in the editor's state and is not mirrored in the `Terminal`, user is the source of truth for the command.
+The status and output are managed by the `Terminal`.
+To synchronize, find where the user input ends, and use editor commands to replace the rest.
+Note that the document can be completely empty at the beginning, in that case, use blank line as the user input, and add another blank to separate the status line, for two blanks in total at the beginning of the file.
+  - Call `sync` every time the editor is created/revealed.
+  - Add a test that checks that `reveal` command creates a terminal, and that second revel command doesn't create a duplicate.
+Also test cases where the terminal exists, and not visible, and where terminal is created, closed, and re-created.